yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Yhcr-Location-intro.md

 When referencing an external location then a Data Provider must always populate the reference "display" value with the external location's name.
 Beyond this it is difficult to prescribe a single approach without considering the use-case, but opportunites for providing additional information include:
  - Populating the "identifier".
 This is not always easy as there are many different types of location and no universal identifier scheme which can cover all of them.
 Certainly if the location has an ODS Site Code then this should be included as an identifier.
 If it does not then it may still be useful to provide a local identifier - if this is useful over-and-above the "display" name to assist Data Consumers in consistently processing the data
  - Populating the "reference" url with a pointer to a Contained Resource.
-Thus including additional ad-hoc information about the external location.
+Thus including additional ad-hoc information about the external location (for example, the address of a house).
  - Populating the "reference" url with a pointer to a locally hosted Location FHIR Resource.
 This may be possible when refering to external locations which are frequently used and for which the Data Provider therefore actually does maintain their own local reference data.